How Does Life Insurance Work and Do You Really Need It?

 While the policy is in place, you will be responsible for paying the premiums.
 If you fail to pay, the insurance company may cancel the policy.

-Permanent life insurance works a little differently.
-Instead of choosing the amount of time you want the policy in place for, the policy stays in place for your whole life.
+With permanent life insurance, the policy stays in place for your whole life.
 It also includes an extra feature that accumulates a “cash value” from a portion of your premiums.
-This is a sort of quasi-savings account where you can borrow from the policy during your lifetime.
+This is a sort of quasi-savings account that you can borrow from during your lifetime.

 If you die with a life insurance policy in place, your beneficiary (the person whom you have selected to receive the proceeds) will receive the death benefit.
 This money is tax-free, and individuals can spend it in any way they choose.